cuylerstuwe/ThumbWork/README.md

 *Most other mTurk review platforms operate on a 5-star review platform with 4+ criteria.*

-To reduce the amount of time it takes to complete or read a review, ThumbWork will reduce this to 1 simple criteria, with two possible options:
+To reduce the amount of time it takes to complete or read a review, ThumbWork will reduce this to **1 simple criteria**, with two possible options:

 - Good 👍
 - Not Good 👎

 *Other platforms also encourage some users to wax poetic on their soapbox, writing an entire essay about how they were wronged.*

-ThumbWork will allow only 80 characters per review, encouraging reviews that are quick to write and easy to skim.
+ThumbWork will allow **only 80 characters per review**, encouraging reviews that are quick to write and easy to skim.
 A positive side effect of their short length is that they will be very easy to embed in various locations.

 ## Exclusivity

 *People have wildly different expectations, and the differences between people make most feedback useless to most other people.*

-ThumbWork will operate on a *"friends"* paradigm: People will only see the reviews of people they are *"friends"* with.
+ThumbWork will operate on a *"friends"* paradigm: People will see **only** the reviews of people they are *"friends"* with.

 ## Reciprocitive

 *[It's easier for small groups to enforce reciprocity](https://en.wikipedia.org/wiki/Dunbar%27s_number), keeping the entire group more efficient as a whole by ensuring that nobody leeches off the hard work of only a few.*

-ThumbWork's *"small group"* approach should help ensure that no member is dead weight.
+ThumbWork's *"small group"* approach should help ensure that **no member is dead weight**.

 ## Current

 *Information loses value as it ages.*

-Reviews on ThumbWork will last a maximum of 24 hours, in order to better highlight recent information.
+Reviews on ThumbWork **will last a maximum of 24 hours**, in order to better highlight recent information.